 by Tina Foster Jansen, M.S.

 Court-ordered clients are typically unmotivated.
-Faced with this type of client, Short used an opening strategy which would encourage the client to be involved in counseling to the “benefit of his boxing career.”
+Faced with this type of client, Short used an opening strategy that would encourage the client to be involved in counseling to the “benefit of his boxing career.”
 As Cormier and Cormier state, “A productive assumption in converting involuntariness into a commitment to be counseled is that the client’s chief interest is himself.” (p.575) Short’s adroit therapeutic intervention began the changes that eventually alleviated further violence, and also had positive influences in other areas of the client’s life.

-The treatment in this case is a study in reframing and utilization .
-Short used the strengths, weaknesses and temperament of the client to reframe inherent abilities so destructive behaviors could be changed.
+The treatment in this case is a study in reframing and utilization.
+Short used the strengths, weaknesses, and temperament of the client to reframe inherent abilities so destructive behaviors could be changed.
 Haley (Nichols, 1984) maintains reframing is a necessary step in altering problem-maintaining sequences.
-Proper reframing changes a viewpoint to the meanings of interactions are changed while the facts of that interaction remain the same.
+Proper reframing changes a viewpoint to the meanings of interactions that are changed while the facts of that interaction remain the same.
 Short reframed respect for the client.
 This new definition allowed the client to change behaviors while keeping and building on the client’s wish for personal respect.
 Haley (1971) concludes that, on a general level, the goal of the therapist is to change the maladaptive behavior of the individual.
-An additional and subsidiary goal is to extend the client’s personal range of experience .
+An additional and subsidiary goal is to extend the client’s personal range of experience.
 By getting this client to change his violent behavior, Short was able to open the door for further change by the client.
 The man’s personal range of experience could be extended.
 He could consider ways of obtaining respect other than through violence – he could consider becoming the son his mother “could be proud of.”
 He then could begin to extend his idea of a career and investigate choices.

 Utilization is a cornerstone of Ericksonian psychotherapy.
 Short demonstrated a superb ability to enter his client’s world and regard that world as having the material for productive change.
 He took the problem behavior, violence, and gave the client ways in which to reframe that behavior so his needs to be respected and strong were productively met.
 Short should be congratulated for his insightfulness and creativity in using negative behaviors as material for productive change.